 It’s back-to-school time and for many families that means stretching budgets to pay for a seemingly never-ending list of school supplies.
 From books and calculators to computers and backpacks – the expenses can all add up!
-Here are some tips and tricks for saving money on school supplies and other items your children will need to be prepared for the start of classes.
+As we move into the new normal, here are some tips and tricks for saving money on school supplies and other items your children will need to be prepared for the start of classes.

 - Register for Back-to-School Brigade